Unity-Technologies/terraform-google-http-ingress-internal/README.md

 First, let's see how simple this module can be to use.
-This invocation of the module configures global HTTP and HTTPS load balancing to your Backend Service using a "Classic" load-balancer-authorized SSL certificate (including allocating an IP address and creating a simple URL Map but not setting up DNS for it).
+This invocation of the module configures global HTTP and HTTPS load balancing to your Backend Service using a "Classic" load-balancer-authorized SSL certificate (including allocating an IP address, arranging for http:// requests to be redirected to https://, and creating a simple URL Map but not setting up DNS records for it).

     module "my-ingress" {
       source            = (